Buying a Car in Italy

 Car licenses in Italy

-EU citizens are also given the option of exchanging their current license for an Italian one.
-You can do this at your local Office of Motor Vehicles.
+Expats with an EU license can drive in Italy without problems.
+EU citizens are also given the option of exchanging their current license for an Italian one, which can be done at the local Office of Motor Vehicles.

 Italian car insurance